danielinux/wolfBoot/docs/compile.md

 A number of characteristics can be turned on/off during wolfBoot compilation.
 Bootloader size, performance and activated features are affected by compile-time flags.

+### Use STDLIB string functions

+By default, wolfBoot has a minimal implementation of some string.c functions, which are generally smaller in size than the one provided by the standard library.
+To link against standard C library `string`, instead, use:

+`LIBC_STRING=1`

+whenk invoking `make`.

 ### Change DSA algorithm

 By default, wolfBoot is compiled to use Ed25519 DSA.
 The implementation of ed25519 is smaller,